 This learning opportunity is designed to teach you the skills that will help you get a job, Apprenticeship or Pre-Apprenticeship Certificate for Employment (PACE), or move up to a Level 2 course.

-As a student, you will have a personal learning plan, which may include a choice of specialist subjects, including: Media, Sport, Health and Creative Arts.
+As a student, you will have a personal learning plan, which may include a choice of specialist subjects, including: Media, Sport and Health.

 You will also have the chance to go into a real workplace and spend a week completing work experience.

 Why choose Brock for Level 1 Diploma in Vocational Studies?

 Our aim is to improve on the skills you already have and identify talents you may not have realised you possess.

 Your teachers will not only be experts in the subject they teach but will also be skilled at helping you if you need little extra support.

 Teaching & learning